interior-castle/nicomachean-ethics/book-2.md

 ## Chapter 8

 The three possible states — mean, excess, and defect — exist relative to one another and are in a sense opposed to each other.
 For example, the temperate man seems deficient from the point of view of the indulgent man.
-Some extremes in excess or deficiency are more like the intermediate than their opposites: the rash man is closer to courage than the coward, and the insensible man the temperate than the self-indulgent.
-In addition, the excesses or defects we more naturally tend toward (like indulgence) seem like they are more opposed to the mean than their opposite extreme.
+Some extremes in excess or deficiency are more like the intermediate than their opposites: the rash man is closer to courage than the coward, and the insensible man more like the temperate than the self-indulgent.
+In general, the excesses or defects we more naturally tend toward (like indulgence) seem like they are more opposed to the mean than their opposite extreme.

 ## Chapter 9